couchbase/kv_engine/docs/Document.md

 The CAS value is sent to the client in *network byte order*, so that both a client and the server can log it in a deterministic way.

+If the document is locked, a CAS value of -1 is used (we don't reveal the real cas value of the document to the user).
+Trying to acquire the lock generates a new CAS value (so that no one else know the real cas value and may unlock the object by referencing its cas value).

 ### VBucket UUID

 The vbucket UUID is a 64 bit identifier which uniquely identifies the version